amon-mn/hounorte-app/README.md

 ## 📱 Project: Hounorte

-* An application that will implement a digitalized study system focused on approval for entrance exams at public universities in Manaus \0/
+* An application that implements a digitalized study system focused on approval for ENEM and for the main entrance exams of public universities in Manaus \0/

 ## 🏳️ Status